 In Montessori preschool the exploration was limited, the teacher tried to bring nature into the classroom with plants, animals, leaves, etc.

-On the elementary level the interest in the environment becomes more and more lively and, consequently, we start with small outings which will be prolonged later on into excursions.
+On the elementary level, the interest in the environment becomes more and more lively and, consequently, we start with small outings which will be prolonged later on into excursions.

 These outings, if well prepared, are one of the best means of study for children.
 Culture plus direct experience in nature must go hand in hand.
 Not through lessons in class or even experiments is it that children discover the reality of nature.
 Essential is that they discover things in reality, together with other children, in an atmosphere of freedom and ordered research of truth.
 No book, film or TV can transmit the same emotion of a child experiences from actually being in the woods.
-It appeals to his sensorial and psychic potentials.
-At first it is all sensorial but little by little they discover what is hidden in the green sea of a meadow or a forest.
+It appeals to his sensorial and psychic potential.
+At first, it is all sensorial but little by little they discover what is hidden in the green sea of a meadow or a forest.

 The exploration of small habitats is a great key for discoveries plus a stimulus for the imagination.
-For example, if we can get children to turn over a rock to see how some insects live in the darkness under the stone, they can imagine how live may be in dark caves, or on the bottom of the sea, or under the arctic ice.
+For example, if we can get children to turn over a rock to see how some insects live in the darkness under the stone, they can imagine how life may be in dark caves, on the bottom of the sea, or under the arctic ice.

 PREPARATION FOR OUTINGS:

-Elementary age children love to organize the preparations for an outing.
+Elementary-age children love to organize the preparations for an outing.